If you have family travelling with you to New Zealand there are additional factors that you will need to consider prior to your arrival.

-If you have children studying as international students at New Zealand schools, the Code of Practice for the Pastoral Care of International Students requires them to have compliant insurance.
+If you have children studying as international students at New Zealand schools, the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 (the Code), requires them to have compliant insurance.

 You can insure your family under your Studentsafe Inbound University policy if they will be coming to New Zealand with you.
 A couple policy includes the student plus a partner or one child.
 A family policy includes the student plus two or more family members.

-If you wish to purchase the couple or family option, please complete the family member application form and email it to the insurance administrator.
+If you wish to purchase the couple or family option, please complete the Family member application form and email it to the email@example.com.
 You can also select the relevant policy during course enrolment in eVision.

 Cover for your children